lgrcia/prose/docs/source/notes/blocks/PhotutilsAperturePhotometry.rst

 PhotutilsAperturePhotometry
 ---------------------------

-Aperture photometry using the :code:`CircularAperture` and :code:`CircularAnnulus` of photutils_ with a wide range of apertures of **fixed positions** and sizes throughout the observation.
+Aperture photometry using the :code:`CircularAperture` and :code:`CircularAnnulus` of photutils_ with a wide range of apertures.
 By default annulus goes from 5 fwhm to 8 fwhm and apertures from 0.1 to 10 times the fwhm with 0.25 steps (leading to 40 apertures).

 The error (e.g. in ADU) is then computed following: